Bringing together business know-how to brainstorm and collaboratively develop automatable software solutions can provide a great return on investment.

 On 4 September, professionals from across various ECE business areas came together to participate in a hackathon.
 The goal for the day was to build digital solutions for specific business use cases in order to streamline and boost efficiency.

 The problem descriptions were brought by different departments and the participants were charged to build solutions that automate recurring decisions and thus generate time efficiencies within the business.
-Using the BRYTER platform, the team were challenged to deliver their product after only 5 hours.
+Using BRYTER no-code platform, the team were challenged to deliver their product after only 5 hours.

 Participants were split into working groups and shown the basic building blocks of our software, such as how to create nodes and transitions.